Home | resource library | Family Voices Resources | Fact Sheets | Community Connections and Friendship for Children with Disabilities

 School

-One of the best places for a child to create meaningful relationship is at school.
-Your child’s school is likely to have clubs, sports and extra-curricular programs that are great ways for your child to make new friends.
+One of the best places to create meaningful relationships is at school.
+Your child’s school has clubs, sports and after-school programs that are great ways to make connections with peers.

-• Talk with Your Child’s IEP Team or special-ed teacher about adding a peer-interaction goal to the IEP.
-Ask the team how they can support your child to take part in more school-related activities.
+• Talk with Your Child’s IEP Team or special education teacher about adding peer-interaction goals to the IEP.
+Ask the team how they can support your child to participate in more school-related activities.
+You can also talk with coaches, club coordinators or other school staff about how your child can get involved in extracurricular activities.

-• Best Buddies or Peer Partner Programs Students are paired together in this mentorship program that helps in the classroom and can form friendships.
-If your child’s school doesn’t have one, you can advocate for one.
+• Best Buddies and Peer Partner Programs pair students with and without disabilities.
+They enjoy school activities together and promote new friendships.
+If your child’s school doesn’t have one of these programs, you can advocate to start one.
 To learn more bestbuddies.org/wisconsin.

-• Your child may be part of school-sponsored music, sports or art program with the help of a peer or paid school staff.
+• Your child can take part in a school-sponsored music, sports or art programs with the help of a peer or school support staff.

 “My son loves music!
-An aide attended high school orchestra practices with him and he handed out programs at the winter concert.
-It was a great way for him to be part of this group.” – FV staff member
+An aide attended high school orchestra practices with him, and he handed out programs at the winter concert.
+It was a great way for him to be part of the group.” – Wisconsin parent

-• Booster Clubs or Philanthropy Programs Does your school host fundraisers for charity?
-Talk with the group(s) organizing these events to see if there’s a volunteer slot for your child with the help of a peer or school staff.
+• Booster Clubs or Philanthropy Programs host fundraisers for charity.
+Talk with the group’s organizer to see if there’s a volunteer slot for your child with the help of a peer or school staff.

 Community Recreation and Leisure Programs

-• YMCA and Sports Clubs Talk to these groups about providing peer support to include your child.
-Many community non-profits and recreation programs have support people available, so a parent does not have to be there.
+• YMCA and Sports Clubs may provide peer support to include your child if you speak with group coordinator.
+Many community nonprofits and recreation programs have this type of support, some don’t even require a parent to be there.

-• Service Clubs Connect with organizations like the Kiwanis and Lions Clubs about projects in your community that your child or YA can join.
-Also ask if there is a member who can provide support to a person with a disability.
+• Service Clubs like the Kiwanis and Lions Clubs have projects in your community that your child or young adult can join.
+Also, ask if there is a member who can provide support to a person with a disability.

 Children’s Long-Term Support Program

-Children who are enrolled in the Children’s Long-Term Support Program (CLTS) or Children’s Community Options Program (CCOP), may be able to pay for a respite provider to be a connector and support person in community activities.
+Children who are enrolled in the Children’s Long-Term Support Program (CLTS) or Children’s Community Options Program (CCOP) may be able to pay for a respite provider to be a connector and support person in community activities.
+CLTS can also cover mentoring, a service that supports a child in their community.

 IRIS or Family Care

-If your child is 18 or older, and enrolled in IRIS or Family Care, these programs may pay for a respite provider, a mentor or other personal supports to make it possible for your adult child to participate in community activities.
+If your child is 18 or older and enrolled in IRIS or Family Care, they may get program assistance to pay for a respite provider, a mentor or other personal support for an adult to participate in community activities with them.
+Talk with your adult child’s IRIS or Family Care program staff about adding goals related to community participation to their individual service plan.

 Learn More